AndrewYang2428/andrewyang-megr2156-lab-portfolio/docs/Labs/L03/index.md

 Directly answer: how does infill percentage affect mechanical properties, and how do different infill patterns affect mechanical properties?
 Why use different wall thickness?

 Some of the in-fills that were available in PrusasSlicer are Grid, Honeycomb, Triangles, Rectilinear, etc...
 There are many other in-fills that are available to us in PrusasSlicer but since this was a small design project, me and my partner Andy chose to go with the Triangles in-fill.
-We chose this in-fill because we thought this in
+We chose this in-fill because we thought the Triangle in-fill would have a stronger structural support for our designs.
+We also thought that the Triangle pattern would be a unique design to use for this in-fill.

 After doing some research on these in-fill patterns...